Optional Theme this week:

 We thought it would be fun to assign a color to wear that week as well, but this is also not mandatory.
 You don’t have to dress from head-to-toe in that color, and it can also be used as just an accent color.
 And sometimes two colors are offered to give you a choice, in case you like one better than the other.

-Please see the e-mailed weekly announcements or the Facebook page for this week’s Cuisine & Color to wear!
+Also you can find in the e-mailed weekly announcements or the Facebook page for this week’s Cuisine & Color to wear as well!